 Sports & Recreation

 Looking for some quality facilities to support your fitness program?
 It’s all under the one roof of the Athletic Centre, a multi-functional building operated by The Faculty of Physical Education and Health, located at 55 Harbord Street, on campus.
 Housing multiple gymnasia and such excellent sport facilities as Toronto’s 50-metre Olympic pool, ten squash courts, and 200-metre indoor track, there is even a sport medicine clinic at hand to make sure you get the best service when in need.
 Energize yourself at one of the many drop-in recreational activities that range from yoga to zumba to cardio boxing.
-If you are not a University of Toronto student, become a member and get access to the nearby Varsity Centre at 299 Bloor Street West as well.
+If you are not a University of Toronto student, become a member and get access to the nearby Varsity Centre and the state of the art Goldring Centre as well.
 This multi-purpose, 5,000-seat stadium with a state-of-the-art dome for winter use is a sporting facility like no other and home to the Varsity Blues Football Team .

 Located in the the south-east corner of Spadina Road and St. Clair Avenue West, this club functions on a non-profit basis and promotes an interest in tennis within the community.
 When you want to enjoy a good game of tennis any time you feel like it, it’s a good idea to become a club member to avoid the Sunday rush, when the club opens to the public.
 A great way to test your skills is to enroll in the annual House League, where you can enjoy some friendly competitive doubles play and challenge yourself.